 As with any business, owning a gym is hard work.
 If you haven’t run a business before, you’ll need to spend time learning about marketing, bookkeeping, expense tracking, customer relations, health and safety and more.
 You’ll have to work long hours to get the business started.

 But it’s also a rewarding experience in a growing industry.
-If you’re prepared to put the time and effort into making your franchise a success, then you’ll reap the benefits for many years to come.
+If you’re prepared to invest the time and effort into making your franchise a success, then you’ll reap the benefits for years to come.

 So what are you waiting for?